gridsome/gridsome.org/docs/taxonomies.md

 }
 ```

-Now, we create a file named `Tag.vue` in `src/templates` to have a template for our tag pages.
+Now, we create a `Tag.vue` file in `src/templates` to have a template for our tag pages.
 Every tag page will have a list with posts which have a reference to it.

 ```html
 <template>